How to wow an interviewer

 2. "Can you give me an example of how I would would collaborate with my manager or supervisor?"

-Firstly, neither question will help the interviewer assess the candidate's suitability.
-Furthermore, neither will help the candidate make a decision about the role.
-Simply put, these questions are not relevant for a first interview and should not be asked.
+Neither of these questions are going to help the interviewer assess the candidate's suitability.
+Furthermore, neither of these questions are going to help the candidate make a decision about the role.
+Simply put, these questions are not relevant for a first interview, and therefore, should not be asked.

-Secondly, a first interview is designed to evaluate whether the candidate is a good fit to proceed to a second interview.
+Secondly, a first interview is to see if there is a good fit for the candidate to proceed to a second interview.
 It is very much like a first date - you don't dive into talking about marriage, how many kids do you want, when you want them, or the suburb you want to live in, etc. A first interview is an initial discussion.

-There are good questions and excellent questions that can be asked and this is where sales comes into play again.
+There are good questions as well as excellent questions that you can ask, and this is where sales comes into play again.
 Remember phase 2 is the needs analysis, which is identifying the customer's pain or in this case, the interviewer's pain.
 In phase 3 'Cover the Needs', you fix the employer’s pain.

 You can see we are talking about pain; a pain that the interviewer want fixed.
 You can now relate your previous workplace experiences with these same pain points.
 Do this by talking about a situation where you experience a similar pain, and what you did to overcome it.